What Is FedCoin?

 The bank gives her the loan, and the transaction is recorded on the government blockchain.

-The government-backed digital currency fedcoin is more like a video game.
-This currency can be programmed to work for specific uses only and every transaction is traceable.
+FedCoin is more like a video game.
+This currency can be programmed to work for specific use cases.
+Every transaction is traceable.

 Think about this.
-Imagine having 100,000 fedcoins in your digital wallet, and the only thing you could use it for is house buying.
+Imagine having 100,000 fedcoins in your digital wallet, and the only thing you could use it for is buying a house.
 You can't buy a car with it.
 You can't grocery shop with it.

 Now, this makes sense for a house.
 You wouldn't take out a home loan and go grocery shopping.
 The bank wouldn't allow it.